absmach/magistrala/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Copyright (c) Abstract Machines
 SPDX-License-Identifier: Apache-2.0 -->

-# What type of PR is this?

 <!--

-Pull request title should be `AMDM-XXX - description` or `NOISSUE - description` where XXX is ID of the issue that this PR relate to.
+Pull request title should be `MG-XXX - description` or `NOISSUE - description` where XXX is ID of the issue that this PR relate to.
 Please review the [CONTRIBUTING.md](https://github.com/absmach/magistrala/blob/master/CONTRIBUTING.md) file for detailed contributing guidelines.

 For Work In Progress Pull Requests, please use the Draft PR feature, see https://github.blog/2019-02-14-introducing-draft-pull-requests/ for further details.